ldayton/aws/README.md

 ## Useful bash functions

-- Fill out the default values in `functions.bash`.
+- Fill out the default values in `functions.bash`, unless you already exported them above in your shell.
 - Source `functions.bash` in this directory.
 - Don't forget to build the aws container as above.